afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 - Poor lower bounds can degrade the ability of our heuristic to guide our search to the goal for more complex problems, as compared to problem instances that were strictly focused on minimizing distance.
 - More advanced methods are available which pre-compute additional values and consider modified heuristic definitions that allow large networks with time-based travel estimates to be searched efficiently.
 - We've included some links in the supplemental material, if you're interested in learning more.
-- In this video, we introduced the concept of the Euclidean heuristic and showed that it was an admissible heuristic for our motion planning problem.
+- In this lesson, we introduced the concept of the Euclidean heuristic and showed that it was an admissible heuristic for our motion planning problem.
 - We then used it in our implementation of A* search for a motion planning problem.
 - We also discussed how to modify the mission planning problem we've discussed so far, to include travel times instead of road lengths, and also how to modify our search heuristic to be admissible in this situation.